jsoffer/eilat/README.md

 * Has no cache.
 Will not have.
 Depends on a proxy.
 * Does not have bookmarks management.
 May have as web service.
-* Has downloads disabled.
+* Has onDownloadRequest disabled.
 Options are being assessed.
 * Does not report error when not able to do something.
 Check the console (to be fixed)

 Requirements